-Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization and language contact.
+Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization, language contact and lexicography.

 |Assoc Prof Chan Hiu Dan Alice||Her research work mainly utilizes neuroimaging (fMRI) and behavioral measures to investigate how cultural experiences such as language and socialization may shape our brains and affect the way we see and hear the world.
 Her studies demonstrated that the auditory perception pattern is different between members from East Asian and Western cultures, which is in connection with previous findings on visual perception.
 She is interested in looking at the underlying cognitive and neuroanatomical mechanisms as well as the genetic bases of these culturally sensitive perceptual patterns and behaviors.
 Her current work also looks at possible neurophysiological realizations that would support the Whorfian hypothesis, with a specific interest in Cantonese and Mandarin Chinese, as well as bilingual and multilingual communities.

 A recent research development in her lab, the Clinical Brain lab, is focusing on the Neuroscience of Learning and Education.
 In particular, their lab is investigating the neurophysiological changes in aging neuroscience for learning in language, memory and executive control networks.
 This allows development of neuromodulation techniques to optimize and/or enhance brain functions for learning.
-They are also developing research in understanding the effects of emotion on cognition and self-regulation with the use of neuroimaging
+Projects in translating neuroscience for educators and learners are in progress.
+In addition, the lab is developing research in understanding the effects of emotion on cognition and self-regulation with the use of neuroimaging.

 |Miss Cheng Ooi Lan||Catherine's areas of expertise are Emotional Intelligence and Multicultural Minds in Negotiation.
 Her current research works focus on Multicultural Minds in Inter- and Intracultural Negotiation